LAKERS TOGETHER: Find out how we're moving forward.

 Biology is an exciting and dynamic field focusing on the study of

 living things and their environments.
-The study of biology creates an
+The Biology Department creates

 extending scientific knowledge and practices to foster energized